-Responsibilities on all staff, including partner organizations and contractors who have regular unsupervised contact with children (where 'regular' is defined as once a week or more).
+Responsibilities on all staff (including partner organizations and contractors having unsupervised contact with children)

-3.4 All staff will:
+All staff will:

-- Ensure they are familiar with and follow this safeguarding policy and all other safeguarding related policies e.g., Codes of Conduct, guidance for safe working practice. - Be subject to safe recruitment processes and checks prior to starting at the school/organization. - Be alert to signs and indicators of possible abuse. - Listen to and take seriously the views and concerns of children. - Record any concerns and report these to the Designated Safeguarding Lead (DSL) from the corresponding section. - In Colegio Menor Campus Samborondón, the Designated Safeguarding Leads are the counselors:
+- Ensure they are familiar with and follow this safeguarding policy and all other safeguarding related policies e.g., Code of Conduct, guidance for safe working practice. - Be subject to safe recruitment processes and checks prior to starting at the school/organization. - Be alert to signs and indicators of possible abuse. - Listen to and take seriously the views and concerns of children. - Record any concerns and report these to the Designated Safeguarding Lead (DSL) or counselor from the corresponding section. - The Designated Safeguarding Lead for the Quito Campus is: